 A strong Division II concentration gives the student a solid foundation in knowledge and techniques, the broader concepts behind them, and critical and analytical skills.
 It generally builds from foundational to advanced work and balances depth and breadth.
 A concentration may range from a plan of study similar to a major at a traditional college, to a highly individualized program of study that encompasses several disciplines or areas of conceptual thought and understanding.
 The Division II need not be focused solely on a student’s area(s) of concentration.
 Most students also pursue interests that are not related, much as a student at a traditional college would take electives outside their major.

 Division II is typically four full semesters of academic work, culminating in the production of a Division II portfolio and a final meeting with the committee.
 The Division II committee consists of two Hampshire faculty.
 The committee has a chair and a member; the chair is the student’s official advisor, and it is likely that the student will meet more regularly with their chair.
 The member generally take a secondary role, often helping the student think about the questions and learning opportunities in a second or third field of study.
 Students may invite a Five College faculty member, or a community member in their field, to serve as a third member of the committee, if appropriate.

-Within the limits of the resources of the Five College consortium, and the ability of the student and the committee to locate resources, there is great latitude in the design of a concentration.
-The concentration proceeds on the basis of a plan of coherent body of studies, and builds from foundational to advanced work.
+Within the limits of the resources of the Five College Consortium, and the ability of students and their committees to locate resources, there is great latitude in the selection of learning opportunities in Division II.